-The biographical details and responsibilities of the Directors as well as the senior management are set out in the section "Biographical Details of the Directors of the Company and Senior Management" on pages 19 to 21.
+The biographical details and responsibilities of the Directors as well as the senior management are set out in the section "Biographical Details of the Directors of the Company and Senior Management" on pages 20 to 23.
 The updated list of Directors and their role and function are published at the website of the Stock Exchange and the Company's website at www.coolpointinnonism.com.

-Save as disclosed in the section headed "Biographical Details of the Directors of the Company and Senior Management" to this annual report, the Directors have no other financial, business, family or other material/ relevant relationships with each other.
+Save as disclosed in the section headed "Biographical Details of the Directors of the Company and Senior Management" to this annual report, the Directors have no other financial, business, family or other material/relevant relationships with each other.

-In compliance with Rules 5.05A, 5.05(1) and (2) of the GEM Listing Rules, the Company has appointed three INEDs representing not less than one-third of the Board and at least one of whom has appropriate professional qualifications, or accounting or related financial management expertise.
-Prior to their respective appointment, each of the independent non-executive Directors has submitted a written statement to the Stock Exchange confirming their independence and has undertaken to inform the Stock Exchange as soon as practicable if there is any subsequent change of circumstances which may affect their independence.
+In compliance with Rules 5.05A, 5.05(1) and (2) of the GEM Listing Rules, the Company has appointed four INEDs representing not less than one-third of the Board and at least one of whom has appropriate professional qualifications, or accounting or related financial management expertise.
 The Company has received from each INED an annual confirmation of their independence, and the Board, through the nomination committee of the Company (the "Nomination Committee"), has assessed and considered the INEDs to be independent during the Year in accordance with Rule 5.09 of the GEM Listing Rules.